Blackjack Strategy - Basic & Advanced

 How do people count cards?

-Card counting is a mathematical way of working out the content of a deck of cards without ever having seen them.
-This is done by assigning tags of value to small and large cards, and keeping a running total of what is left in the deck at any one time.
+Card counting is a mathematical way of assessing player’s or house’s advantage in terms of the likelihood of some outcomes, by basing only on the seen cards.
+This is done by assigning values to small and large cards, and keeping a running total of what is left in the deck at any one time.
 Successful card counters increase their edge over the house and play at an advantage.